Linuxfabrik/lfops/README.md

 ansible-user ALL=(ALL) ALL
 ```

-### Finding out which playbooks ran against a host
+Q: **Finding out which playbooks ran against a host**

-All playbooks log every run to `/var/log/linuxfabrik-lfops.log` on the host.
+A: All playbooks log every run to `/var/log/linuxfabrik-lfops.log` on the host.
 For example:

 ```
 2024-05-23 11:15:26.604794 - Playbook linuxfabrik.lfops.apps: START
 2024-05-23 11:15:32.877064 - Playbook linuxfabrik.lfops.apps: END
 ```

+Q: **Debian: fatal: [walle]: FAILED! => changed=false - msg: No package matching '...' is available**

+A: Run `apt update` before running the specific role.